 These group wireframing sessions not only improve team working, but also communication.

-We used to suffer from a problem where developers was not included early enough in the project cycle.
+We used to suffer from a problem where developers were not included early enough in the project cycle.
 This led to functionality being promised that was difficult or impossible to build.
 By including everybody in the wireframing process this problem has been eliminated.
 A developer will quickly spot issues in a wireframe that may be missed if buried in an email thread or functional specification.

 3. A more engaged client

 Of course, wireframes do not just improve communication within your own team.
 They also improve communication with the client.
 Engaging with the client continually throughout a project is vitally important.
 This is especially true when it comes to visual design (see The Battlefield of Design: Designers vs Clients).
-A client who has seen a wireframe and has been given the opportunity to provide feedback, is more likely to sign off the final design.
+A client who has seen a wireframe and has been given the opportunity to provide feedback is more likely to sign off the final design.

-With some of our clients we go even further by including them in the wireframing process.
+With some of our clients, we go even further by including them in the wireframing process.
 We have found that with the right client this can significantly increase the quality of work.
 What is more, it gives the client a sense of ownership and engagement which invests them in the final design.

 4. More numerous approaches

 Another huge advantage of hand drawn wireframes is how easy they are to produce.
 When all you need is a pen, some paper and a few seconds to sketch something out, it becomes liberating.
-It lets you to explore many more approaches than full comp production allows.
+It lets you explore many more approaches than full comp production allows.

 Much of our approach is based on Leah Buley’s presentation at this years SXSW.
 She encourages the production of a wide variety of wireframes tackling the problem from many different angles.
 We will produce wireframes aimed at different user groups, different levels of expertise, and with emphasis on different business objectives or brand values.
 The aim is to generate as many ideas as possible.